MarcoMinghini/Research-material/README.md

 # Research material
-This repository includes the whole set of materials I produced as a researcher: publications, presentations, posters and training materials.
+This repository includes the whole set of materials I have been producing as a researcher: publications, presentations, posters and training materials.
 With the exception of cases where a different license is explicitly mentioned on the material, all the contents included in the repository are available under